 Action plans pertaining to each of these goals have been developed and incorporated into the agency's Strategic Management Plan.

 4. Key Strategic Challenges

-As a result of a comprehensive assessment of performance measures and feedback obtained from consumers, service delivery staff and key stakeholder groups, SCCB's key strategic challenges were determined to be the following:
+The results of a comprehensive statewide needs assessment, feedback obtained from consumers, staff, stakeholders and an assessment of performance measures identified the SCCB's key strategic challenges as follows: